Home > Research > Researchers > Paul Whaley

 Research overview

-My work is about improving how we conduct and interpret scientific research in environmental health.
+My research focuses on improving how we conduct and interpret scientific research in environmental health.
 This includes:

 • supporting the creation and use of open data standards, to make scientific evidence easier to find, evaluate, and reuse